Symbol Docs

 The slug follows the same rules as type slugs: lowercased, spaces and special characters replaced by hyphens.

 Where to use it: In MCP tool calls via the project_name parameter (e.g. get_project_context, create_capsule, update_capsule).
+The text form #slug is an AI-chat / MCP convention: when you write #wifi-project in a conversation, the assistant loads that project's context via get_project_context.

 Summary

-Type@type:slug; plain slug; plain name@type:docker; docker; Docker
+Type@type:slug; plain slug; plain namechat, MCPthe type

 How Slugs Are Generated